GavinHuttley/DiverseSeqPaper/paper/paper.md

 The `nmost` algorithm defines an exact number of sequences to be selected that maximise the JSD.
 The order of input sequences is randomised and the selected set is initialised with the first $n$ sequences.
 As shown in \autoref{algo:nmost}, for each of the remaining sequences, if adding it to the set $\mathbb{F} - {lowest}$ increases JSD, it replaces $lowest$.
 The `max` algorithm differs from `nmost` by defining lower and upper bounds for the number of sequences in the divergent set.
 It further amends the within-loop condition (\autoref{algo:max}), allowing the number of sequences in the set to change when a statistical measure of $\delta_{JSD}$ variance increases.
 We provide users a choice of two measures of variance in $\delta_{JSD}$: the standard deviation or the coefficient of variation.

+## Constructing trees from $k$-mers

+The mash distance [@ondov.2016.mash] is an unbiased estimate of the mutation rate between two sequences that can be computed in near linear time for large genome size.
+It estimates the mutation rate from an approximation of the Jaccard index between the $k$-mer sets of the two sequences (the percentage of shared $k$-mers).
+The approximation is calculated from only a random subset of all $k$-mers in the two sequences.
+The size of the subset is called the *sketch size* and contains the smallest $k$-mers when sorted by a hash function.
+We use agglomerative clustering with average linkage [@murtagh.2012.algorithms] based on pairwise mash distances to estimate phylogenetic trees from unaligned sequences.
+The resulting tree depends on the $k$-mer size and the sketch size.

 ## `dvs` command line application

 - `prep` converts sequences into numpy arrays for faster processing
 - `nmost` samples the $n$ sequences that increase JSD most.
 - `max` samples sequences that maximise a user specified statistic, either the standard deviation or the coefficient of variation of $\delta_{JSD}$.
+- `ctree` quick estimations of phylogenetic trees from unaligned sequences using mash distances.

 ## `dvs` cogent3 apps